metisvela/sailtrack-core/README.md

 1. Power on the module by pressing the power push button.
 Once the WiFi network has been created, SailTrack Core will start collecting the measurements coming from the external modules.
 2. Connect to the `SailTrack-CoreNet` WiFi network with your pc, smartphone, tablet,....
-3. Visit http://192.168.42.1:3001 (user: `admin`, password: `dietpi` or the one set in Step 4 of the installation) to connect to the Grafana dashboards to see real-time data and browse the database.
+3. Visit http://192.168.42.1:3001 (user: `admin`, password: `sailtrack` or the one set in Step 4 of the installation) to connect to the Grafana dashboards to see real-time data and browse the database.
 To learn more about using Grafana, visit the [official guide](https://grafana.com/docs/grafana/latest/getting-started/getting-started/).

 ## Contributing